-The Council of the European Union represents the governments of the EU countries.
-In the Council, the ministers from all EU countries meet to discuss EU matters and take decisions on EU policies and laws.
+The Council is an essential EU decision-maker.
+It negotiates and adopts legislative acts in most cases together with the European Parliament.
+The ministers from all EU Member States take part in around 70 to 80 Council meetings per year.
 Which ministers meet depends on the topic under discussion.
 For example, if the meeting is about air pollution, then the Council gathers environment ministers.

-The Council is one of the two decision-making bodies, with the European Parliament.
 In Council meetings, about 80 % of law proposals are decided by majority vote.

 Each minister casts one vote but the number of citizens represented varies according to the size of the country.
+The presidency of the Council is assigned to a different Member State every six months.